renzibei/hashtable-bench/README.md

 <center>Figure 10: Erase and Insert keys, tested in Apple M1 Max</center>

+It should be noted that the results of this test are also highly correlated with the distribution of the data.
+Especially the relationship between deleted data and inserted data.
+Here we are randomly selecting elements to delete with equal probability.
+In reality, the way of selecting elements may not be equal probability, for example, the most likely deleted element is the most recently inserted element.

 In this test, `ska::flat_hash_map` has almost the best erase and insert performance regardless of the number of elements. `tsl::robin_map` performs almost as well with more than 1000 elements.